AVADOLearning/moodle-componentmgr/README.md

 ### Globally, via CGR (recommended)

-[CGR](https://github.com/consolidation/cgr) provides a safe alternative to globally requiring packages by sandboxing individual sandboxing individual packages and their dependencies.
+[CGR](https://github.com/consolidation/cgr) provides a safe alternative to globally requiring packages by sandboxing individual packages and their dependencies.
 This approach is recommended for most users.

 1. Globally require CGR with `composer global require consolidation/cgr`.
 2. Install Component Manager with `cgr lukecarrier/moodle-componentmgr`.